adameubanks/check-scratch-for-purge/README.md

 1. Create a new Sandbox app

-2. Insert the repository link and name the app `check-scratch-for-purge`
+2. Insert the repository link and name the app `CheckScratchForPurge`

 3. Open the app to get a real-time display of storage use